maciejkula/rustlearn/readme.md

 ### Model serialization

-Model serialization is supported via `rustc_serialize`.
-This will probably change to `serde` once compiler plugins land in stable.
+Model serialization is supported via `serde`.

 ## Using `rustlearn`
 Usage should be straightforward.